williamtayeb/dotnetcore-identity-password-hasher/README.md

 A useful library incase you are migrating user data including hashed passwords from a .NET Core stack to Node.js.
-Provides a Node.js implementation of ASP.NET Core Identity's Password Hasher including support for V2 and V3.
+Provides a Node.js implementation of ASP.NET Core Identity's Password Hasher including verification support for both V2 and V3.

 # Getting Started